 We expect our research and development expenses to increase substantially in the future as we advance existing and future proprietary product candidates into and through clinical studies and pursue regulatory approval.
 The process of conducting the necessary clinical studies to obtain regulatory approval is costly and time-consuming.
 We expect to increase our headcount to support our continued research activities and to advance the development of our product candidates.
 Clinical studies generally become larger and more costly to conduct as they advance into later stages and, in the future, we will be required to make estimates for expense accruals related to clinical study expenses.
 At this time, we cannot reasonably estimate or know the nature, timing and estimated costs of the efforts that will be necessary to complete the development of any product candidates that we develop from our programs.
-Our research and development programs are at an early stage.
 We must demonstrate our products' safety and efficacy through extensive clinical testing.
 We may experience numerous unforeseen events during, or as a result of, the testing process that could delay or prevent commercialization of our products, including but not limited to the following:

-- · after reviewing trial results, we or our collaborators may abandon projects previously believed to be promising; - we, our collaborators, or regulators may suspend or terminate clinical trials if the participating subjects or patients are being exposed to unacceptable health risks; - our potential products may not achieve the desired effects or may include undesirable side effects or other characteristics that preclude regulatory approval or limit their commercial use if approved; - contract manufacturing may not meet the necessary standards for the production of the product candidates or may not be able to supply the product candidates in a sufficient quantity; - · regulatory authorities may find that our clinical trial design or conduct does not meet the applicable approval requirements; and - safety and efficacy results in various human clinical trials reported in scientific and medical literature may not be indicative of results we obtain in our clinical trials.
+- after reviewing trial results, we or our collaborators may abandon projects previously believed to be promising; - we, our collaborators, or regulators may suspend or terminate clinical trials if the participating subjects or patients are being exposed to unacceptable health risks; - our potential products may not achieve the desired effects or may include undesirable side effects or other characteristics that preclude regulatory approval or limit their commercial use if approved; - contract manufacturing may not meet the necessary standards for the production of the product candidates or may not be able to supply the product candidates in a sufficient quantity; - regulatory authorities may find that our clinical trial design or conduct does not meet the applicable approval requirements; and - safety and efficacy results in various human clinical trials reported in scientific and medical literature may not be indicative of results we obtain in our clinical trials.

 Clinical testing is very expensive, can take many years, and the outcome is uncertain.
-It could take several years before we learn the results from any clinical trial using ACT or TCR Bispecifics.
-The data collected from our clinical trials may not be sufficient to support approval by the FDA, the EMA or comparable regulatory authorities of our ACT or TCR Bispecific product candidates for the treatment of solid tumors.
+The data collected from our clinical trials of our ACT or TCR Bispecifics candidates may not be sufficient to support approval by the FDA, the EMA or comparable regulatory authorities of our ACT or TCR Bispecific product candidates for the treatment of solid tumors.
 The clinical trials for our products under development may not be completed on schedule and the FDA, EMA or regulatory authorities in other countries may not ultimately approve any of our product candidates for commercial sale.
 If we fail to adequately demonstrate the safety and effectiveness of any product candidate under development, we may not receive regulatory approval for those product candidates, which would prevent us from generating revenues or achieving profitability.